 The sprawling Jurong Lake Gardens is a beauty to explore.
 Made up of the Chinese and Japanese Gardens (both undergoing renovation works), as well as Lakeside Gardens, this lush, west-side park is perfect for families, nature enthusiasts and everyone in between.
-Walk across the Jurong Lake boardwalk to spot wildlife (maybe an otter or two!), admire the view from Rasau Walk and snap your best pics gallivanting around the grasslands.
+Walk across the Jurong Lake boardwalk to spot wildlife (maybe an otter or two!), admire the view from Rasau Walk, check out the floating wetlands, and snap your best pics gallivanting around the grasslands.

 Jurong Lake Gardens

 5. Bukit Timah Nature Reserve

 It’s no Everest, that’s for sure, but you’ll certainly give your calves a workout as you make your way to the summit of Singapore’s highest nature peak.
 Standing tall at 163 metres, Bukit Timah Hill is quite the trek, going past the reserve’s flora and fauna.
 The hill also retains historical significance, being the spot of the British military’s final stand against the invading Imperial Japanese Army.